Karl Kirchwey

 Karl Kirchwey (born February 25, 1956) is an American poet, essayist, translator, critic, teacher, arts administrator, and literary curator.
 His career has taken place both inside and outside of academia.
-He is Professor of English and Creative Writing at Boston University, where he teaches in the MFA Program in Creative Writing and in the MFA degree program in Literary Translation.
+He is Professor of English and Creative Writing at Boston University, where he teaches in the MFA programs in Creative Writing (Poetry) and Literary Translation, as well as in the Classics and English departments.
 His published work includes seven books of poems, two poetry anthologies, and a translation of French poet Paul Verlaine’s first book of poems.

 Early life and education

 Kirchwey was born in Boston, Massachusetts to Ellen Douglas (née Allen) and George W. Kirchwey, an executive for a multinational company.
 His family moved frequently during his childhood, including periods in Massachusetts, California, Connecticut, Quebec (Canada), London (U.K.) and Lausanne (Switzerland).
 He attended high school at Aiglon College (Switzerland) and Phillips Academy (Massachusetts).
 He received a B.A. from Yale College, where he was a student of John Hollander, J.D.
 McClatchy and Penelope Laurans, and an M.A. in English Literature from Columbia University.